 A guided tour lets you learn more about the area and its history.

 Head to Xel Ha

 What is Xel Ha?
-Well, it is a Xel Ha is an ecological theme park on the Caribbean coast.
-It is here that you can cool off from the sweltering Mexican sun and enjoy some great water activities.
+Well, Xel Ha is an ecological theme park on the Caribbean coast.
+Here, you can cool off from the sweltering Mexican sun and enjoy some great water activities.

 Here is a link to purchase the Xel Ha all-inclusive pass with transportation.